You are here

 Accessing the PI-401 Tax Levies Report

-After logging into WiSFiP, the district is to complete the contact information page.
-Once that is completed, the district is to enter the tax levy by fund.
-Districts are reminded to review the data thoroughly.
-The total levy amount entered should agree with--and equal--the amounts for the Fund 10 levy, Fund 38 non-referendum debt, Fund 41 capital expansion, Fund 39 referendum-approved debt, Fund 80 community service and prior-year levy chargeback of the district’s revenue limit worksheet.
+After logging into Tax Levy Report Module in WiSFiP, the district is to complete the Contact Data tab before proceeding to enter the Tax Levy Data and the Levies by Referendum tabs.
+The total levy amount entered in the Tax Levy Data tab should agree with--and equal--the amounts for the Fund 10 levy, Fund 38 non-referendum debt, Fund 41 capital expansion, Fund 39 referendum-approved debt, Fund 80 community service and prior-year levy chargeback of the district’s revenue limit worksheet.

-The next step is to view a reasonability report that compares the current year levy with the prior year levy.
-If the reasonability report is correct, go to the next web page.
+The next step is to review the reasonableness of the data through the auto-generated Reasonability Check Page that compares the current year levy with the prior year levy.
+If the report is reasonable, go to the next web page.

-Submitting the PI-401 to DPI along with Printing the Certification Page and PI-1508 Forms
+Submiting the PI-401 Tax Levy Report to DPI and Printing the Certification Page and PI-1508 Forms

 Budget Hearing and Adoption Workbook Sample

 The following sample is provided to assist school districts with their budget changes/amendments procedures.
-This sample can be found in the Budget Hearing and Adoption Workbook.
+This sample can be found in the Budget Hearing and Adoption Workbook in the Budget Change Format Tab.

 DPI Budget Hearing and Adoption Workbook sample